jasonboc/salary-prediction/README.md

 <img src="images/app2.png">

-We can also draw some conclusions from the feature importance plot byu the model generated to see which factors mostly affect salary.
+We can also draw some conclusions from the feature importance plot the model generated to see which factors mostly affect salary.

 <img src="images/app3.png">